Do You Need a Car in San Francisco?

 You’ll often hear the term “7-by-7” tossed around San Francisco — a reference to the city’s roughly seven-mile-by-seven-mile footprint.

 In other words, it’s compact.
-That small size, combined with a neighborhood-focused layout rather than highway sprawl, is what gives San Francisco its charm, accessibility, and walkability.
+That small size, combined with a neighborhood-focused layout rather than highway sprawl, is what gives San Francisco its charm, accessibility, and walkability — but be sure to pack comfortable shoes.
+These hills are no joke.

 Many of the city’s most popular areas, such as North Beach, Chinatown, and the Embarcadero, sit close together, making it easy to get between them all without a car.